 My Boyfriend Broke Up With Me: Rediscovering Yourself When Your Relationship Ends

 When your boyfriend has broken up with you, it's important to take healthy steps towards starting over so that you aren't left stuck in a depressive and negative space.
 Once your relationship has ended, rediscovering who you are should become your priority.
-Learn to love yourself, love your company, and learn what it is you want.
-This is much easier said than done, and it does take a lot of self-reflection, but at the end of the day, finding yourself after a breakup will open so many doors to new opportunities for happiness.
+Learn to love yourself, love your own company, and learn what it is you want.
+This is much easier said than done, of course, and it does take a lot of self-reflection, but at the end of the day, finding yourself after a breakup will open so many doors to new opportunities for happiness.

 Begin your healing process by allowing yourself the time you need to grieve the loss of your boyfriend.
 While some people may find this to be an exaggeration, getting through a breakup, as we mentioned previously, is similar to getting over the loss of a loved one.
 There is a lot of pain, heartbreak, tears, and feelings that what you've lost can never be replaced.